karayabin/universe-snapshot/universe/Ling/Uni2/doc/api/Ling/Uni2/LocalServer/LocalServer/getPlanetNames.md

 ================

-public [LocalServer::getPlanetNames](https://github.com/lingtalfi/Uni2/blob/master/doc/api/Ling/Uni2/LocalServer/LocalServer/getPlanetNames.md)(array $galaxies) : array
+public [LocalServer::getPlanetNames](https://github.com/lingtalfi/Uni2/blob/master/doc/api/Ling/Uni2/LocalServer/LocalServer/getPlanetNames.md)(array $galaxies, bool $useVersionNumber = false) : array

 Returns an array containing all the planet long names for the given galaxies.
+If the $useVersionNumber argument is set to true, will return an array of items, each item being:

+- 0: long planet name
+- 1: version number (or undefined if not set)